devmfc/debian-on-amlogic/README.md

 **X96 Max Plus Q2:** Wifi (qca6174) is slow/lagging for small transfers
 **X96 Mini** Wifi does not work
 **X96 X4:** HDMI does not really work, but with the use of simpleframebuffer there is a console.
-**Tanxix W2:** HDMI does not work, but it is usable as a headless server
+**Tanxix W2:** HDMI does not work, but it is usable as a headless server, wifi does not work

 ### Not tested but will probably work
 - cec